cometbft/qa-infra/README.md

     doctl auth init
     ```

+    If you have executed this and the following steps before, you may be able to skip to step 5.
-    If you have previously used another token, you may need to force the use of the one you just generated here.
+    And if your token expired, you may need to force the use of the one you just generated here by using `doctl auth init -t <new token>` instead.

     ```bash
     doctl auth init -t dop_v1_0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef